Jaromir007/Traveling-Salesman-GUI/README.md

-# Traveling Salesman Problem Solver using Genetic Algorithm and GUI
+# Traveling Salesman Problem Solver with GUI

 A visualisation of the Genetic Algorithm solving the Traveling Salesman Problem (TSP).
 The program includes a GUI that allows you to set various variables for the algorithm and animation properties.